cybergu0ck/leetcode/solved/0070-climbing-stairs.md

 ```

 - This has exponential $O(2^n)$ time complexity $O(n)$ space complexity.
 The space complexity is due to the call stack for recursion.
-- This recursive solution is a _"Top Down"_ Approach.

 <br>